puglao/sftp-exercise/README.md

 sftp -o NoHostAuthenticationForLocalhost=yes -P 2223 bar@localhost
 ```

-To restart the environment, it will generate new random file structure in sftp1 and spin up new sftp1 and sftp2 server
+To restart the environment, it will generate new random file structure in sftp1 and spin up new sftp servers
 ```
 ./restart.sh
 ```